lichkitsch/old_campaigns/fae/adventures/01_meetcute.md

 # Meet Cute
+Prologue/Intro
-Prologue/Intro - Park at night, figure, coughing into their hand and stumbling down the trail beneath the lampposts.
-They stop and lean back against the post to catch their breath.
-We see a red gloved hand with a pistol.
-The figure smiles weakly.
-We hear a gunshot, and see a bright light that fades into a spotlight shining on a roped in hexagonal fighting ring.
+We see a city park at night.
+A gravel road lined with lampposts stretches off into the darkness.
+We see a figure stumble into view, a hand clasped over their mouth to cover a coughing fit.
+The figure slumps down, leaning back against the cold metal of a lamppost to catch their breath.
+They take their hand away from their mouth and we see a small mushroom cap in their palm.
+From afar we see a red gloved hand, holding a pistol.
+The slumped figure smiles weakly and points their hand towards the red gloved stranger, their fingers mimicking a gun.
+A gunshot rings out and we see a bright light that fades into a spotlight shining on a hexagonal fighting ring.

 ## Entrance & Guardian
 Open with a bang: Sorrel is called in to the ring for her fight against a young, gruff satyr named Thorn.

 ### Thorn the L1 Satyr
-AF 10 / HP 10 / S+2 D+1 V+0 I-2 W-2 C+0
+AF 10 / HP 4 / S+2 D+1 V+0 I-2 W-2 C+0
 Thorn fights with his fists wrapped in tape.
 He has a gold tooth, a broken nose, and his horns have been shaved down.

 After the fight, Sorrel sees on her phone that she has 2 missed calls and a text from her father that says "Come home, now."